-If you sell the mower online as a second-hand item or thrift stores or take it to a scrap metal dealer, you will make money from your old or broken mower.
+If you sell the mower online as a second-hand item, in thrift stores, or take it to a scrap metal dealer, you will make money from your old or broken mower.

 The best way to be safe is to budget for the mower disposal if you use any of the above methods incurring a cost.
 Before any operation, be sure to confirm if the charges are affordable to you.